napari/napari/docs/source/events/rendering.rst

 (4096, 4096) texture that stores 256 different (256, 256) pixel tiles.
 Adding or remove a single tile from the full atlas texture is very fast.
-Under the hood adding one tile calls ``glTexSubImage2D()`` which only updates the data in that one (256, 256) region of the full texture.
+Under the hood adding one tile calls ``glTexSubImage2D()`` which only updates the data in that one (256, 256) portion of the full texture.

 Aside from the data transfer cost, :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` is also